 On this matter we get a fairly wide latitude of choice.
 Rowling has flip-flopped back and forth over the years in her statements as to what she is trying to accomplish in this series.
 At some periods over the past decade she has appeared to be attempting to attain some degree of depth.
 For the final two books, however, she appears to be waving about the shallowest of possible answers and “embracing the cheese”.

-My own instincts, up to this point, i.e., Easter 2005, had been to read the series as a single, fairly long, rather complex detective adventure.
+My own instincts, up to the point that the original iteration of this essay was written, i.e., Easter 2005, had been to read the series as a single, fairly long, rather complex detective adventure.
 And the structure of the first four books certainly constitute an invitation to do so.
 Each of the first four segments of the story was structured around an internal mystery in the classic “whodunit” style.
 Each of these internal mysteries had an unquestionable villain of that specific piece, and in every case both the mystery and the identity of the villain had been tidily wrapped up by the end of the book.

 With OotP we rather abruptly found ourselves in different circumstances altogether, and the result was very uncomfortable.
 There was not a trace of the whodunit about that plot line.